 Withdrawal is a serious condition that will cause painful physical symptoms as the toxins leave your system.
 Alcohol, benzodiazepines, and opioids should never be stopped “cold turkey”.
-Withdrawal from certain drugs can result in death.
+Alcohol withdrawal, and from certain drugs, can result in death.

 Please seek medical attention for treatment of withdrawal symptoms.

 3. You’ve Withdrawn Socially

 You don’t spend as much time with friends and family.
 You find yourself drifting away from activities and events that you used to love.

 Reducing time spent in normal life allows for more time abusing drugs without what can be perceived as judgment.
 People who are struggling with drug abuse isolate themselves to avoid dealing with other people who care about them and want to get them the help they need.

 4. Your Drug Use Has Increased, or You’ve Switched Drugs

 The longer you take drugs the more you develop a tolerance for that drug.
 This means that in order to capture that same euphoric or out-of-body feeling you had when you first started taking a small dose of drugs, you need to take more drugs more frequently.